 Note: Students must take a 200-level course before enrolling in any 300-level course.

 Teaching Major: PSY 161, 272, 273, 274, 277, 279, 381, one other 300-level Psychology course, and one course in statistics (INT 201 or MAT 347-348).
 In addition to the foregoing requirements, prospective teachers must also apply for admission to the Teacher Education Program (preferably at the start of their sophomore year) and complete a second major in Secondary Education described under Education.

 Second Teaching Area in Psychology: The following program in conjunction with a teaching major in Anthropology (individualized major), Economics and Business, History, Politics, or Sociology will enable the student to apply for licensure to teach both the major subject and Psychology: PSY 161 and any three of the following Psychology courses: 272, 273, 274, and 277.

-Minor: A minimum of six course credits in Psychology which include PSY 161, at least two 200-level courses, and at least two 300-level courses.
-Although students who are completing the minor may enroll in the following courses to expand their exposure to psychology, these courses may not be included in the six course credits required for the minor: PSY 280/380 and 290/390.
-A student must be a declared major in order to enroll in PSY 394 or 483.
+Minor: A minimum of five course credits in Psychology which include PSY 161, at least one 200-level course, and two 300-level courses.
+Although students who are completing the minor are encouraged to enroll in the following courses for their own interest, these courses may not be included in the five course credits required for the minor: PSY 280/380, 290/390, and 394.
+A student must be a declared major in order to enroll in PSY 483.

 161. Fundamentals of Psychological Science

 272. Cognitive Psychology

 276. Multicultural Psychology

 279. Personality Theories